strukturart/flop/README.md

 ## yes, but

 In order to establish a connection between 2 peers, you have to know the id of the peers.
 To do this, I use the API: mozActivity / webActivity, which enables the exchange via a URL (sharing by SMS or EMAIL).
-In KaiOS there is also the option of deep linking, which I don't use because KaiOS 3 is not very widespread.

 ## How to install